Translate

 Then, impossibly, it lifted a hand and knocked.

 A slow, deliberate tap, tap, tap.
+From the other side.

-She forced herself to press the emergency comm button on her wrist.
+This wasn’t real.
+This wasn’t real.
+She pressed the emergency comm button on her wrist.
 “Control, this is Vasquez.
 I—I need a systems check on Module Three.
 I think—I think I’m experiencing a hallucination.”

 Static.
+Then:

-“Dr. Vasquez.”
+“Dr Vasquez.”

 A voice.
 Familiar.
 Hers.